isaacnmm/pestpolicy-hugo2XX/content/posts/rustoleum-rust-reformer-review/index.md

 ###  2. Offers Better Metal surface Protection

 Rustoleum won't damage the metal surfaces - but will on the contrary make your tools better.
-You'll touch-up or even [paint the metal surfaces](https://pestpolicy.com/can-you-paint-over-rust/) easily - it'll be intact and safe.
+You'll touch-up or even [paint the metal surfaces](https://pestpolicy.com/can-you-paint-over-rust/)easily - it'll be intact and safe.
 The product will give a great primer layer on your metal tools, machinery, and equipment - and this will help reduce corrosion while also enhancing durability. of your metal.

 > See Also: > [Rustoleum galvanized metal primer](https://pestpolicy.com/rustoleum-galvanized-metal-primer/)